wilyyy/CompassPlus/README.md

 If there have been any new dependencies installed since you last pulled from master, remember that you can use the 'yarn install' command to install all that is missing from your local version of the app.

 ### Resetting a branch after making a mistake
-If you made a mistake or installed a bad library you want to remove you can reset your branch using the line below
+If you made a mistake or installed a bad library you want to remove you can reset your branch using the line below.
+This will reset your branch to what it was the last commit you made

 	git reset --hard origin/branch-name